 Domain mapping vs. domain transfer

-The main difference between domain mapping and a complete domain transfer is also one of the main advantages of domain mapping: If you have a contract with a service provider for your WordPress site, you won’t be able to transfer or change your WordPress domain without spending a lot of money doing it.
+The main difference between domain mapping and a complete domain transfer is also one of the main advantages of domain mapping.
+If you have a contract with a service provider for your WordPress site, you won’t be able to transfer or change your WordPress domain without spending a lot of money doing so.
 It’s much easier to connect independent domains with already mapped domains without switching your provider or server.
 While a domain transfer from one provider to another entails transferring all content to a new server including the AuthCode, with domain mapping you can simply link your various domains to your main domain.

 Domain Checker